-When is the best time to talk to your manager – busy people are normally best first think in the morning or last thing at night.
+When is the best time to talk to your manager – busy people are normally best first thing in the morning or last thing at night.
 Or it might be that an email is the best way to get to them as they review them each evening.
-We would however advise talking to your manager when asking for this kind of training.
+We would, however, advise talking to your manager when asking for this kind of training.
 Picking your moment is important to help influence the outcome.
-If you approach them after a bad meeting or when things have gone badly then it’s not going to go well.
+If you approach them after a bad meeting or when things have gone bad then it’s not going to go well.
 Pick your moment.

-How does you manager like to be communicated to?
+How does your manager like to be communicated to?

 Some managers like to obtain things in email format others face to face.
 Workout which is the best for your manager, if its an email that comes out as favourite then you need to review past emails from your manager and write it in the same style as they were written e.g. short and to the point or longer with more detail.

 What does your manager think of you?
 If you have a high profile then getting sign-off is easier.
 If you don’t then you will have to put more work into the influencing part of the approval process.
 Think of what you would want to hear if you were in their shoes.